Criminal Arrests ~ Texas Board of Nursing (BON)

 - court martials or other times of military judgements, punishments, or actions

-Please make note that in addition to helping nurses in Texas with licensing issues related to criminal arrests and convictions, Kevin Keaney P.C. also helps with: expired nursing licenses, fraud, dishonesty, and deceit, continuing ed violations, violation of boundaries, substance abuse, lying and falsification of documents, and sexual misconduct.
+Note that in addition to helping nurses in Texas with licensing issues related to criminal arrests and convictions, Kevin Keaney P.C. also helps with: expired nursing licenses, fraud, dishonesty, and deceit, continuing ed violations, violation of boundaries, substance abuse, lying and falsification of documents, and sexual misconduct.